The Purpose of Revalidation

 Please note that the ARCP and revalidation processes are interlinked, but they are not co-dependent.

-- A trainee achieving outcome 6 at ARCP for completion of training would do so based upon their achievement and demonstration of all required competencies in the curriculum.
+- Postgraduate doctor in training achieving outcome 6 at ARCP for completion of training would do so based upon their achievement and demonstration of all required competencies in the curriculum.
 Providing there are no ongoing clinical governance concerns the Responsible Officer will be able to make a positive revalidation recommendation.
-However if the trainee had, for example, an ongoing GMC fitness to practice investigation for drink-driving, but had achieved all the necessary competencies in line with their curriculum they can gain their CCT and move out of training but their revalidation recommendation will need to be deferred until the conclusion of the GMC investigation.
+However if the postgraduate doctor had, for example, an ongoing GMC fitness to practice investigation for drink-driving, but had achieved all the necessary competencies in line with their curriculum they can gain their CCT and move out of training but their revalidation recommendation will need to be deferred until the conclusion of the GMC investigation.

-- A trainee has received outcome 4 at ARCP and been released from programme due to repeated exam failure.
+- Postgraduate doctor in training has received outcome 4 at ARCP and been released from programme due to repeated exam failure.
 Whilst this is considered "unsatisfactory", provided there are no concerns about the doctor's Fitness to Practice it should not, in itself, impede revalidation in the future or prevent the Responsible Officer from making a positive revalidation recommendation.

 When you will revalidate